Heidelberg Materials: United States

 In 1986, British Hanson Cement, which was acquired by Heidelberg Cement in 2007, bought the Leigh Cement factory and quarry in Santa Clara County, California.
-After 80 years of operation and more than 2,000 local, state and federal violations, including around 100 considered to be serious, from 2012–2021, Lehigh announced in 2023 that it would close.
+After 80 years of operation and more than 2,000 local, state and federal violations, including around 100 considered to be serious, from 2012 to 2021, Lehigh announced in 2023 that it would close.

 A $600 million cement plant, the second-largest in the U.S., Heidelberg Materials built in Mitchell, Indiana, was completed in 2023.
 In March 2024, the Biden administration's Department of Energy (DOE) awarded the company a grant of up to $500 million to develop a system for capturing and underground storing of carbon produced by its cement production.
 The plant's project was one of 33 in 20 states selected for a major DOE carbon reduction project.
 In May 2025, the Trump administration cancelled the grant as part of its efforts to end projects intended to slow global warming.
 The demonstration project would have brought 1,000 construction jobs and around three dozen permanent positions to the town which had voted for Trump by 75% during the 2024 presential election.